uml-hci/comp5270-s25/syllabus.md

 ### Participation

-Regular class attendance will be very much to your advantage.
-There will be material presented in class that is NOT included in the readings; you will only be able to obtain it by attending class.
-Also, there will be in-class exercises that will help you to understand and practice various techniques.
-Some of the midterm questions may be drawn from the in-class exercises.
-Finally, this class will incorporate a number of class discussions and chances to learn from fellow students.
-You will be expected to participate in discussions and exercises during class.

-Once the final project kicks off, please tell your teammates if you’ll be absent from class so that they can prepare appropriately for work sessions and other activities that we/they might be planning to do during class time.
-If you are sick, please take care of yourself, and do not come to class.
+This is an interactive class; therefore and participating largely entails attending class and demonstrating engagement during discussions and activities.
 Opportunities to participate outside of the class meetings themselves -- e.g., sharing observations/links related to the class in forums, attending lectures related to the class -- will likely arise throughout the semester, so keep an eye out for those.

 ### Homework assignments